Wine, enjoyed in moderation, is a healthy food which enriches life.

 New Zealand has developed a reputation for its white wine grapes: chardonnay and especially sauvignon blanc.

 More recently it has emerged as a producer of high quality reds from cabernet sauvignon, syrah and merlot.
-It is the exciting pinot noirs, however, that are currently gaining international interest the most.
-This tour will visit most of the major wine regions and will include many of the top producers of pinot noir.
-There will be an opportunity to meet leading winemakers and taste their wines.
+However it is their exciting pinot noirs that are currently gaining international interest the most.
+This tour will visit all of the major wine regions and will include many of the top producers of pinot noir.
+We will meet leading winemakers and taste their wines.
 This trip offers a unique opportunity to experience first hand this bountiful wine producing country.
-In South Australia we will visit four of the top wine producers and enjoy the warmth of Aussie hospitality.

-As well as tasting and dining at many wineries, we will find time to visit some of the major tourist sites.
-We will be staying in hotels in Auckland, Napier, Blenheim, Christchurch, and Queenstown.
+As well as tasting and dining at many wineries, we will visit some of the major tourist sites.
+There will also be time for shopping in the places we stop.

 If all this sounds like too hectic a pace, don't worry.
-There will be time for relaxing by the pool in the warm sunshine and wandering around some of the beautiful cities and towns that one can find downunder.
+There will be time for relaxing by the pool in the warm sunshine and wandering around some of the beautiful cities and towns that one can find on the other side of the world.

 Register for Tour